-We have just come back from a lovely week long holiday in the New Forest.
+We have just come back from a lovely week long toddler friendly holiday in the New Forest.

-Pre-baby, we weren’t really a staycation kind of couple.
-We had the odd nice weekend in Edinburgh or London in the early days, but, as a lover of sun, I always liked a good holiday abroad.
-We have been on holidays abroad with my family loads, but once Miss Belle came along we decided we’d try holidaying at home with my in-laws.
-I was slightly apprehensive because they prefer holidays where you are on the go all the time, whereas I prefer to relax and chill, but in the interest of fairness, and with the promise of baby sitting, we gave it a go.
-Last June we went to the Cotswolds which was lovely and this year we chose a cottage in Burley, right in the heart of the New Forest.
+Pre-baby we weren’t really a staycation kind of couple.
+We had the odd nice weekend in Edinburgh or London, but as a lover of sun, I always preferred to holiday abroad.
+We have been abroad with my family loads, but once Miss Belle came along we decided we’d try holidaying at home with my in-laws.
+I was apprehensive because they prefer to be on the go all the time, whereas I prefer to chill, but in the interest of fairness, and with the promise of baby sitting, we gave it a go.
+Last June we went to the Cotswolds.
+This year we chose a cottage in Burley in the New Forest.
 We chose it because 1) it looked nice, 2) it was a good location and 3) it was on a farm, so guaranteed to provide some entertainment for Miss Belle, who’s new favourite word is Baa Baa.

 I’d never been to the New Forest before and didn’t really do that much research pre-trip, mostly because my husband always takes over and plans what we do.
 He reads the Lonely Planet guide to wherever we are going for about a month before the actual trip.
 I’ve learnt to just let him get on with it.
 Most of the time he finds good places to visit or eat, though there have been a few misses along the way.
 So, we arrived last weekend and other than expecting a forest and knowing it was about half an hour from the coast, I didn’t really know what else to expect.
 And, if you’ve not been, wow, it is beautiful!